NickWentworth/portfolio/src/posts/chess/2-move-generation.md

     <Bitboard squares={[10,12,17,21,33,37,42,44]} description='knight_moves' />
 </div>

 Care must be taken when moving near the edges of the board.
-Because our bitboard is essentially just a 1-D array of bits, a piece can shift off of one side of the board and appear on the other.
+Because our bitboard is essentially just a flat array of bits, a piece can shift off of one side of the board and appear on the other.
 We only really need to worry about horizontal overflow, because overflow in the vertical direction would just result in the bit disappearing, which works perfectly for us.

 To handle this, we can use file masks to filter out pieces on certain files before doing a shift.
 For example, moves for the `King` are generated as follows.
-Notice that whenever there is a `W` or `E` move, a file-masked version of the position is used.
+Notice that whenever there is horizontal movement, a file-masked version of the position is used.

 ```rust
 fn generate_king_moves(king_position: Bitboard) -> Bitboard {